Review of CAMS & STAMS book collection from Curriculum Associates

 The topics covered by the whole series (books C to H) are

-The lessons in the student worktext are quite special.
-They are very scaffolded.
-This means that each concept is broken down into small steps to learn, initially with lots of support for the student.
+The lessons in the student worktext are very scaffolded.
+This means that each concept is broken down into small steps to learn, where the initial steps provide lots of support for the student.
 Each lesson has five parts, and gradually the student has to produce more himself, with less hints and helps.

 I want to give you a specific example, lesson 3, Divide Whole Numbers by Fractions, from book F (grade 6).
 It has ten pages, divided into five parts: